 - Then, knead vigorously for a few minutes using your whole hand, folding and turning.

 - As soon as the dough is smooth, shape it into a ball, cover it with a cloth or a bowl, or wrap it in plastic, and let it rest for 30 minutes.
 The gluten will relax and you will have a more elastic dough.

 - When the pasta sheet is at the desired thickness, cut it in half using a knife.
-One one half add 1 teaspoon of filling, leaving a space of about 2 fingers in between.
+On one half add a heaping teaspoon of filling, leaving a space of about 2 fingers in between.

 - Using a fluted wheel (or a ravioli cutter), cut in between the filling and along the top and bottom to create the ravioli.
 Reuse the scraps to make more pasta sheets.

-- As soon as you have the finished ravioli, it is important to lay them on a large baking sheet lined with parchment or wax paper, well floured, so they won't stick at the bottom.
+As soon as you have the finished ravioli, it is important to lay them on a large baking sheet with parchment or wax paper, well-floured, so they won't stick at the bottom.

 A wood surface dusted with flour to lay your ravioli works great.
 This, in particular, is my mom's very old "scifa" that has seen a lot of homemade pasta.
 Let the ravioli dry a little and, if you haven't made your sauce yet, it's time to make a simple basil tomato sauce.